cornerstonejs/cornerstone3D/packages/docs/docs/tutorials/basic-annotation-tool.md

 ---
-id: basic-volume
+id: basic-annotation-tool
 ---

-# Render Volume
+# Annotation Tools

-In this tutorial, you will learn how to render a volume.
+In this tutorial, you will learn how to use annotation tools to annotate.

 ## Preface